lmnn/droneQR/README.md

-QR custom logo generator for Betaflight and Quicksilver OSD.
+QR custom logo generator for laptimer.
 A green image background is needed for Betaflight, transparent - for Quicksilver.

 Hosted here
 https://qrwhoop.000webhostapp.com/